deserie-dev/SCA_Final_Project/README.md

 - Bcrypt used for password hashing.
 - Winston is used to provide error and request logging for easier maintenance

-This application was created as a part of Practicum by Yandex curriculum, a Web Developer Bootcamp I am currently enrolled in.
+This application was created as a part of the Practicum by Yandex curriculum, a Web Developer Bootcamp I am currently enrolled in.

 ## Running the Project Locally